March 17, 2023

 A common question about solar is what happens when the sun doesn’t shine.
 To answer, the sun’s energy doesn’t stop.
 The solar panels on community solar farms generate electricity in direct and indirect light.
 So even when it’s cloudy, solar energy can still be produced.

 However, solar energy production varies seasonally.
 Solar panels produce more when there is more sunlight.
-You'll see the amount of solar credits, and your bill, fluctuate over the year based on the solar energy produced, but it all evens out, giving you at least 10% savings vs. fossil fuel-generated electricity.
+You'll see the amount of solar credits, and your bill, fluctuate over the year based on the solar energy produced, but it all evens out, giving you solar credit savings vs. fossil fuel-generated electricity.
 Solar energy credits are earned based on your share of the solar energy produced, not by the electricity you use.

 To learn more about how Nautilus Community Solar gets the most out of harvesting the sun, click here.